OfqualGovUK/ofqual-standards-patterns/README.md

-# Engineering Guidance and Standards
+# Ofqual Principles, Standards and Patterns

-This is the home of engineering guidance and standards for the Home Office.
-Learn more about this project on the [about page](https://engineering.homeoffice.gov.uk/about/).
+This is the home of principles, standards and patterns for Ofqual.

-It is built using Markdown, GOV.UK templates, HO styles, the [x-gov Eleventy Plugin](https://x-govuk.github.io/govuk-eleventy-plugin/) and GitHub Actions.
+It is built using Markdown, GOV.UK templates, Ofqual styles, the [x-gov Eleventy Plugin](https://x-govuk.github.io/govuk-eleventy-plugin/) and GitHub Actions.

 ## Requirements